How charity shops work

 Unsaleable donations

-Only 5% of clothing donated to charity shops is discarded as waste.
-Textiles that cannot be sold are sold to textile recyclers: these goods will either be recycled as fabric or exported as garments for sale overseas.
-We recommend a TRUST-accredited recycler.
+Only 6% of clothing donated to charity shops is discarded as waste.
+Textiles that cannot be sold are usually sold to textile recyclers: these goods will either be recycled as fabric or exported as garments for sale overseas.
+We recommend a TRUST-accredited collector.
 For more on textile reprocessing, visit the Textile Recycling Association.

-Books and records can also be sold on to commercial collectors in this way.
-Other items, such as glass or wood can also be recycled.
+Books, records and other household goods can also be sold on to commercial collectors in this way.

 Sorting donations